EPCCed/cirrus-website/content/support-access/access/general-eidf.md

 In the list of resources available on the EIDF list, the following are relevant to Cirrus:

-Compute Services:
+Compute Services (mandatory):

 - *CPU-only in the Cirrus cluster* - use this to indicate the number of coreh you require

-Storage:
+Storage (mandatory):

 - *CephFS with 3-copies redundancy* - this corresponds to the amount of space you require on the Cirrus home file system
 - *VAST NFS without disaster recovery* - this corresponds to the amount of space you require on the Cirrus work file system (accessible to compute nodes)

-Other EIDF services that can be used directly from Cirrus include:
+Other EIDF services that can be used directly from Cirrus include (optional):

 - *EIDF S3 with versioning and without disaster recovery* - EIDF S3 storage can be accessed from Cirrus login and compute nodes
 - *VAST S3 with versioning and without disaster recovery* - EIDF S3 storage can be accessed from Cirrus login and compute nodes